egen03/Trivia-Game/README.md

 Answer as many questions as you can correctly.
 Player with the most questions right wins.

 # Unsolved problems

-How do i alternate between turns?
+1. I was not able to create a way for the quiz game to toggle back and forth between players.

-I was not able to create a way for the quiz game to toggle back and forth between players.
+2. I was not able to spend a lot of time of design.
+I would have liked to design buttons and choose better colors.

 # Live Site Link